danawoodman/learning-react/readme.md

 ## Guides

 - [Hello World](hello-world) - This is where you should start if you're new to React!
+- [Your First Component](first-component) - Now that you've seen React, let's write your first component!
+- [Stateless Functions](stateless-functions) - For simple components, use simple functions to create React components.

-In the follow examples, I begin to write ES6/7-style JavaScript.
+**Note** In many of the examples, I write ES6/7-style JavaScript.
 If you're new to ES6/7, don't worry, the examples can all be written without it.
 The ES6/7 code is included because, in my opinion, it makes writing JavaScript more enjoyable.
-Try it out and see if you like it.
+Try it out and see if you like it!

-- [Your First Component](first-component) - Now that you've seen React, let's write your first component!
-- [Stateless Functions](stateless-functions) - For simple components, use simple functions to create React components.

 ## What is React?